GIH Global Information

 With GIH running itself and a thanks to a sizzling London property market, OCL founded a construction company called Blitz Solutions Limited in 2003.
 This ran very successfully (taking too much of his time) until it was sold in October 2006, in light of worries he had regarding the US mortgage market and which he felt would soon reach the UK.

-His desire to get re-acquainted to his birth country (and to improve his French) prompted him to return to France and take a one year Specialised Masters course in Competitive Intelligence & Knowledge Management at the CERAM European School of Business in Sophia Antipolis, near Nice.
+His desire to get re-acquainted to his birth country (and to improve his French) prompted him to return to France and take a one year Specialised Masters course in Competitive Intelligence & Knowledge Management at the SKEMA Business School (ESC Lille & CERAM) in Sophia Antipolis, near Nice.
 This is essentially where he brushed up on skills ranging from Strategic Analysis to Competitive Intelligence and all aspects of Knowledge Management, including decision taking within high levels of uncertainty - skills which, in his opinion, should be acquired by all competent managers having to deal with today's increasingly globalised but complex & chaotic information society.
 He also developed a distinct taste for Social Network Analysis, a fascinating subject attempting to make sense of complex social structures which make up most of today's organisations, as a complement to understanding an increasingly process-driven world.

 An internship, working exclusively with the Director of Strategy (Customer Services) at the Toulouse Headquarters of European Aircraft manufacturer Airbus SAS completed his Specialised Masters degree - Thesis contents confidential.
 Main project: 20 year forecast of technologies affecting aviation.